Pelvic Pain: The Role of Scar Tissue

 Another way that scar tissue can wreak havoc within the pelvic floor is as a result of referred pain.
 Remember, there is a network of nerves that innervate the pelvic floor.
 If a scar is on top of or impinging on a nerve that also innervates another part of the pelvic floor, then that area can also be affected.

-What’s more, the round ligament that attaches from the sides of the uterus to the labia can be caught in scar tissue after a C-section because the incision is also right over the area where the round ligament crosses the pelvic brim.
+For example, the round ligament that attaches from the sides of the uterus to the labia can be caught in scar tissue after a C-section because the incision is also right over the area where the round ligament crosses the pelvic brim.
 If this happens, a woman can experience labial pain, especially with transitional movements like going from a seated position to a standing position.

 That’s why it’s important to remember that the pain and dysfunction caused by a scar is not always going to be in the area where the scar is located.